csswizardry/csswizardry.github.com/_posts/2013-11-24-the-problems-with-crafting-code.md

 will spend more money, or because we can build websites that are _fast_, and work on any device you care to throw at it, and we base that on the _objective_.
 We measure it, we know it will work, and if it doesn’t work, we start again.
-We don’t design and built to serve ourselves, we design and build to serve our clients (whoever they may be, even ourselves).
+We don’t design and build to serve ourselves, we design and build to serve our clients (whoever they may be, even ourselves).

 Lastly, this is not an exercise in <q>I’m right, you’re wrong</q>, this is